ufcg-lsd/arrebol/worker/deploy/README.md

 # Worker Node Deployment

 This document provides instructions for deploying worker nodes.
-It was designed to facilitate the deployment of worker nodes over multiple machines.
+It has been designed to facilitate the deployment of worker nodes over multiple machines.

 ## **Overview**